-The history of the origin of the Commune is the history of the fall of the empire of Louis Napoleon after the Franco-Prussian war.

-The power of Bonapartism, which had skilfully utilised the struggles of the classes to perpetuate its own rule was being confronted by the prospects of disintegration and death.
-Opposed on the one hand by a rising bourgeoisie which squirmed under the exactions of the imperial court and the absence of any considerable political power, and on the other hand by the workers who were daily feeling the burden of taxes, hunger and unemployment weighing them to the around, their sons killed in the adventures of Napoleon in "the desert plains of Syria, Cochin-China and Mexico," and their leaders hounded and imprisoned, Napoleon the Little sought an exit from the cul de sac by means of a new war.
+The history of the origin of the Commune is the history of the fall of the empire of Louis Napoleon after the power of Bonapartism, Franco-Prussian war.
+The which had skilfully utilized the struggles of the classes to perpetuate its own rule was being confronted by the prospects of disintegration and death.
+Opposed on the one hand by a rising bourgeoisie which squirmed under the exactions of the imperial court and the absence of any considerable political power, and on the other hand by the workers who were daily feeling the burden of taxes, hunger and unemployment weighing them to the ground, their sons killed in the adventures of Napoleon in "the desert plains of Syria, Cochin-China and Mexico," and their leaders hounded and imprisoned, Napoleon the Little sought an exit from the cul de sac by means of a new war.

 Not for nothing did Napoleon have a sharp political instinct.
-With the map of Europe torn into a multicoloured quilt of tiny nations, independent provinces and dubious border lines, the Frenchman was able to maintain his own position by a well considered exploitation of national aspirations and wars.
-The famous principle of nationalities was:
+With the map of Europe torn into a multicolored quilt of tiny nations, independent provinces and dubious border lines, the Frenchman was able to maintain his own position by a well considered exploitation of national aspirations and wars.
+The famous principle of nationalities was

-"...a Bonapartist discovery the aim of which was to strengthen the Bonapartism of Napoleon inside of France...
-After the coup d'etat of 1851 Louis Napoleon, this emperor 'by grace of God and the will of the people', was forced to cover his foreign policy, to find a slogan which would appear to be democratic and popular.
-What then could have a better effect than the principle of nationality?"
-[Friedrich Engels: What Have the Working Classes to do with Poland?]
+". . . a Bonapartist discovery the aim of which was to strengthen the Bonapartism of Napoleon inside of France. . .
+After the coup d'etat of 1851, Louis Napoleon, this emperor 'by grace of God and the will of the people,' was forced, to cover his foreign policy, to find a slogan which would appear to be democratic and popular.
+What then could have a better effect than the principle of nationality?"\

-With this principle in mind he had carried on his machinations during the German war to organise the Caucasian peoples against Russia, and later the uprisings of the Poles and Finns; to follow, at the Paris Congress which was held after the Crimean war, with a demand for autonomy for the Rumanians and the consideration of the national question in Italy; to incite with the help of Kossuth a Hungarian uprising against Germany during the Italian war of 1859; to support one year a policy of aiding Italy's struggle against Austria and the next time to pursue a policy of neutrality in the Austro-Prussian conflict - for consideration of "compensations" which he never received.
+With this principle in mind he had carried on his machinations during the German war to organize the Caucasian peoples against Russia, and later the uprisings of the Poles and Finns; to follow, at the Paris Congress which was held after the Crimean war, with a demand for autonomy for the Roumanians and the consideration of the national question in Italy; to incite with the help of Kossuth a Hungarian uprising against Germany during the Italian war of 1859; to support one year a policy of aiding Italy's struggle against Austria and the next time to pursue a policy of neutrality in the Austro-Prussian conflict-for the consideration of "compensations" which he never received.